p0p4k/vits2_pytorch/README.md

-# Pretrained checkpoints (proof that training works!)
+# Pretrained checkpoints
-- [LJSpeech-no-sdp](https://drive.google.com/drive/folders/1U-1EqBMXqmEqK0aUhbCJOquowbvKkLmc?usp=sharing) (refer to config.yaml in this checkppoint folder)
+- [LJSpeech-no-sdp](https://drive.google.com/drive/folders/1U-1EqBMXqmEqK0aUhbCJOquowbvKkLmc?usp=sharing) (refer to config.yaml in this checkppoint folder) | 64k steps | proof that training works!
 Would recommend experts to rename the ckpts to *_0.pth and starting the training using transfer learning.
 (I will add a notebook for this soon to help beginers).

 # Sample audio